 Legislative Activity.
+To date, general legislation on aircraft overflights has not been introduced in the 109th Congress.
 P.L.
-108-176 directed the Secretary of Transportation to issue a final rule, no later than January 2005, establishing standards for quiet technology that are reasonably achievable at Grand Canyon.
+108-176 directed the Secretary of Transportation to issue a final rule establishing standards for quiet technology that are reasonably achievable at Grand Canyon.
 The FAA issued the final rule on March 29, 2005.
 The law also established a mediation process for rulemaking disputes.
 Conferees stated that they were "greatly disappointed with the lack of progress" in managing the noise in parks from air tours, and directed the agencies to develop ATMPs expeditiously and collaboratively and to determine environmental impacts of air tours.
-A 108th Congress subcommittee hearing addressed implementation of the Air Tour Act.